How To Find Cheap Liability Insurance

 For a small business that needs one million dollars of coverage, the price can be as low as $30 a month.

 As a small business owner, when you start to shop for your general liability insurance, you’ll have to decide how much coverage is the best for your business.
 A good rule is that the riskier your business is, the more insurance it may need.
-Also, check with your state’s business guidelines: a few states require you to have general liability insurance by law.
+Check with your state’s business guidelines as well: a few states require you to have general liability insurance by law.
 Each business is different, but your coverage will depend on your answers to the following questions:

 - How big is your business?